Research

 Contagious Disruptions and Complexity Traps in Economic Development (2017), with Charlie Brummitt, Paolo Pin, Matthew H. Bonds, and Fernando Vega-Redondo, Nature Human Behavior.
 Press coverage: New Scientist, MIT Technology Review.

-Older and retired papers:
+Older working papers:

 Production Networks (with Fernando Vega-Redondo) (2016)